lvgl/lvgl/docs/get-started/nuttx.md

 ## Why NuttX + LVGL?

 Although NuttX has its own graphic library called [NX](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=139629474), LVGL is a good alternative because users could find more eye-candy demos and they can reuse code from previous projects.
-LVGL is an [Object Oriented Component Based](https://blog.lvgl.io/2018-12-13/extend-lvgl-objects) high-level GUI library, that could fit very well for a RTOS with advanced features like NuttX.
+LVGL is an [Object-Oriented Component Based](https://blog.lvgl.io/2018-12-13/extend-lvgl-objects) high-level GUI library, that could fit very well for a RTOS with advanced features like NuttX.
 LVGL is implemented in C and its APIs are in C.

 ### Here are some advantages of using LVGL in NuttX